kaustubhk24/blog.kaustubh.codes/_posts/2020-12-26-how-to-move-from-blogger-to-wordpress-without-loosing-traffic-easily.md

 ## Using blogspot.com Domain

-If you are using ***.blogspot.com** then your blog is currently hosted on Google Server&#8217;s without custom domain name.
+If you are using ***.blogspot.com** then your blog is currently hosted on Google Server's without custom domain name.
 Then to get your traffic your WordPress site , we will do some little modification in your site theme.

 Open **Settings** in Blogger & Select **Theme** Option and Click on **Arrow Near Customize** & Click on **Edit HTML**,<figure class="wp-block-image size-large">